JesperDramsch/ml.recipes/_sources/frontmatter/conda.md

 # Using Conda

-⚠️ If you're using Apple with M1 Chip, please follow these [instructions](#note-for-conda-on-apple-m1-chip)
+⚠️ If you're using Apple with M1 Chip, please follow these [instructions](/frontmatter/conda-m1.html)

-You can create an `pydata-global-2022-ml-repro` conda environment executing:
+You can create an `ml-recipes` conda environment executing:

 ```
 $ conda env create -f requirements/tutorial.yml